 Why do you refuse to call yourself an artist?

 I’m not going to deny it.
 I’m an artisan and if people want to call it art then that’s their business.
 I’m a craftsman.
-There is a famous sculpture called sleeping cat—nemuri-neko.
-They call it a great work of art, but I don’t know if the sculptor intended it to be art.
-He was a craftsman; I’m sure he never said he was an artist.
+There is a famous sculpture called sleeping cat, nemuri-neko.
+They call it a great work of art but I don’t know if the sculptor intended it to be art.
+Because he was a craftsman.
+I’m sure he never said he was an artist.

 People always ask me about what I think art is.
 I don’t know where the borderline is for the standard of art.
 In traditional Japanese scrolls, the ultimate form of art for that medium is when there is no painting on the scroll.
-There’s a beauty in the space and the spectator should imagine what art is.
+There’s a beauty in the space and the spectator should imagine what’s art.

-In regards to modern art, if someone famous picks rocks up off the sidewalk and places them in a big gallery, that’s also considered art.
-Castles, swords, pottery—it’s all art.
+In regards to modern art, if someone famous picks rocks up off the sidewalk and places them in a big gallery that’s also art.
+The descriptions of it become art too.
+Castles, swords, pottery it’s all art.
 Where are the borderlines?
 I personally think Japanese tea ceremonies are art.
 I can’t tell what art is anymore.
-Does it depend on who picks it up?
+It depends on who picks it up?
 Who has value nowadays?
 What has value?